 Why Manual Sorting Breaks at Scale

-Manual document sorting fails for the same reasons in every company:
+Manual document sorting fails for the same reasons in every organization:

 How AI Document Sorting Works (OCR + NLP + Classification)